We are pleased to announce the launch of a new book series – Global Vietnam, published by Springer Nature.

 Submit a Proposal

-An official page for the Global Vietnam book series will be set up on the Springer Nature website soon.
+The book proposal form can be downloaded from the Springer Nature website.
 Any initial inquiries should be sent to the Founding & Series Editors as follows:

 Phan Le Ha = leha.phan[at]ubd.edu.bn